sultanul-ovi/A-CCNA-Packet-Tracer-Simulation/README.md

 ## Getting Started

-To engage with the "Network Integration and Configuration" simulation:
+To engage with the simulation:

 1. Install the latest version of Cisco Packet Tracer.
 2. Clone or download the repository to your local machine.